 Boat guided tour in Paros

-Book a tour around Paros, with a beautiful traditional boat, and go to Antiparos, and Despotiko islet with Greek lunch included.
+Book a tour around Paros, with a beautiful traditional boat, and go to Antiparos, and Despotiko islet with a Greek lunch included.

 Day Trip to Antiparos